Vomiting and diarrhea are common symptoms that affect people of all ages, from babies and toddlers to adults.

 - Give sips of water between formula or solid food.

-- Give them an oral rehydration solution like Pedialyte.
+- Give them an oral rehydration solution, such as Pedialyte.

-There are over-the-counter (OTC) medications and medical treatments available for diarrhea and vomiting.
-While generally safe for adults, OTC medications shouldn’t be taken without consulting a doctor first.
+There are over-the-counter (OTC) and prescription medications available for vomiting and diarrhea.
+While generally safe for adults, OTC medications should not be taken without first consulting a doctor.

 OTC medications include:

 - antiemetic drugs, such as Dramamine and Gravol, which often contain the ingredient dimenhydrinate